 There are several authentication applications available for mobile devices.
 We recommend installing the following apps for these top mobile platforms: Google Authenticator for Android and iOS, and Microsoft Authenticator for Windows Phone.

 Implementation of Two-Factor Authentication

-Your system administrator has the ability to configure the implementation of Clarity 2FA using two methods; mandatory and self-enrolled
+Your system administrator has the ability to configure the implementation of Clarity Human Services 2FA using two methods: mandatory and self-enrolled.

-In addition to the authentication configurations described above, the system administrator may enable additional configurations to the 2FA functionality system-wide.
+In addition to the authentication configurations described above, system administrators may enable additional configurations to the 2FA functionality system-wide.

-- Allow Email Authentication - With this setting enabled, you will be presented with the option to have a code emailed to you in the initial 2FA setup screen.
+- Allow Email Authentication - with this setting enabled, you'll be presented with the option to have a code emailed to you in the initial 2FA setup screen.
 This will allow the authentication codes to be emailed to the email address associated with your account.
 This alleviates the use of an authentication app to receive codes.

 These additional configurations will determine what options are available to you when accessing Clarity Human Services using 2FA, and how the login process will behave for future logins.

 |Note: for this article, the 2FA configuration is depicted with Enable Trusted Devices and Allow Email Authentication settings enabled.|